bigvisionit/vorlagen/php_dbinstall_script/README.md

-# DB Install Script (PHP & MySql)
+# DB Install Script (PHP & MySQL)

-This is a MySql install script written in PHP.
+This is a MySQL install script written in PHP.

 It can be used in projects to install sql scripts.